On this Day, in 1830: the November Uprising broke out in Poland - Kafkadesk

 The fall of Warsaw meant the end of the November Uprising.
 Nicholas abrogated the Polish constitution, reduced Poland to the status of a mere province in the Russian Empire, Privislinsky Krai, and embarked on a policy of repression towards Catholics.
 In the 1840s, the Tsar even reduced Polish nobles to commoner status.

-Konstantin died of cholera in in June 1831 and did not live to see the suppression of the revolution…
+Konstantin died of cholera in June 1831 and did not live to see the suppression of the revolution…

 To commemorate the crushing of the November Uprising, Alexander Pushkin wrote “On the Taking of Warsaw”, hailing the capitulation of Poland’s capital as the “final triumph” of Mother Russia.